zanix/home-assistant-config/README.md

 ### [Radio Browser](https://www.home-assistant.io/integrations/radio_browser)

-The Radio Browser integration allows you to use the directory of radio stations collected on Radio Browser in Home Assistant
+The Radio Browser integration allows you to use the directory of radio stations collected on Radio Browser

 ### [SNMP](https://www.home-assistant.io/integrations/snmp)

 This is a standardized method for monitoring/managing network connected devices.
 SNMP uses a tree-like hierarchy where each node is an object.

-This is used to get printer status data.
+This is used to get printer status data

 ### [Sony Playstation 4](https://www.home-assistant.io/integrations/ps4)